-Performance for the year to date has seen an improvement in momentum, following the market weakness seen during Q4 2022.
-Capital values across the portfolio have fallen by -0.56% in aggregate over the last six months, which compares favourably with the benchmark level of -1.63%.
+Performance for the year to date has seen an improvement in momentum Capital values across the portfolio have increased by 2.22% in aggregate over the last six months, which compares favourably with the benchmark level of -0.33%.

 There has been considerable variance across the different market segments, with offices seeing the largest valuation falls so far this year, whereas other market sectors have been more resilient and fared better.
-The Master Fund's office portfolio has seen values decline by -3.3%, which compares favourably against the benchmark at -6.2%.
-Performance was boosted by strong relative returns at The Earnshaw, London and at The Distillery, Bristol as well as the sale of Trafalgar Buildings ahead of valuation.
+The Master Fund's office portfolio has seen values decline by 2.80%, which compares favourably against the benchmark at -3.80%.
+Office sector performance was supported by the relative resilience at The Earnshaw, Parnell House and Soho Square/Frith Street, all in London.

-Attribution of relative return shows that the structure/sector allocations of the Master Fund have been a drag on year to date performance.
+Attribution of relative return shows that the structure/sector allocations of the Master Fund have been a marginal drag on year to date performance.
 An underweight position to both industrials and alternatives has been detrimental.
-However, this has been offset by strong selection scores, with the portfolio outperforming in each of the Retail, Office and Alternative sectors.
+However, this has been offset by strong selection scores, with the portfolio outperforming in the Office and Industrial sectors.
+Year to date performance in the industrial sector was particularly strong at 10.71% compared to the benchmark at 3.53%